codeclimate/codeclimate-rubocop/config/contents/naming/method_parameter_name.md

       num1 * num2
     end

-    # With `MinArgNameLength` set to number greater than 1
+    # With `MinNameLength` set to number greater than 1
     def baz(a, b, c)
       do_stuff(a, b, c)
     end